frindaddy/digichiver/Software/readme.md

 uses the PCM1809 I2S input and records around each blocking Digitalker word command.

-The group metadata currently includes SSR1/SSR2, SSR5/SSR6, and Jameco JE-520.
+The group metadata includes SSR1/SSR2, SSR5/SSR6, Sensaphone, Genesis, and Jameco JE-520.
+32 KiB sets (Genesis and Jameco JE-520) are split into two 16 KiB bank passes (`genesis-1` / `genesis-2` and `jameco-je-520-1` / `jameco-je-520-2`), each writing into their respective output folder on SD.
 For groups with dictionary files, the corresponding word dictionaries must be deployed before archiving.
-Jameco's four 8 KiB files also require ROM bank/window support beyond the current 16 KiB emulator image.

 ### ROM Image Sources